mckset/KD100/README.md

 Known Issues
 ------------
 - The driver cannot trigger keyboard shortcuts from combining multiple buttons on the device
-> **_NOTE:_**  Because of how the data is packaged, the driver currently cannot support reading more than one button down at a time (though this shouldn't be an issue)
+> **_NOTE:_**  Because of how the data is packaged, the driver currently cannot support reading more than one button down at a time

 Building From Source
 --------------------